alcogy/TinyAMS/README.md

 # Bushmills

-Bushmills is a attendance management system build by TypeScript/React/nodejs/Express
+Bushmills is a attendance management system.
+It has two mainly functions.

+1. Timecard
+2. Attendance list on the month.

+build by TypeScript/React/nodejs/Express.

 ## Pages

 - Login
 - Timecard
-- List (only admin)
-- Detail (only admin)
+- Detail

 ## Functions